Chaoses-Ib/DirectoryOpus/Manual/reference/scripting_reference/scripting_objects/msg.md

 For the **drag** event, this indicates which button is being used to drag (**left** or **right**).

 For a **click** event from a markup text control, this indicates the ID of the clicked link.

+For a **http** event, this indicates the current http status code.

+For a **color** event from a palette control, this will be the selected color as either a hex or decimal string (depending on the control property).
+If the palette button's checkbox is disabled, this will be prefixed by a `!` character.
 </td></tr></tbody>
 </table>